 Fucus is a common "seaweed" found along the rocky coast.

-Some species of Fucus have diploid adults.
+Some species of Fucus have a diploid-dominant life cycle.

 Below: Fucus.
 Gametes are produced in the receptacles.

 Click on the image to view an enlargement.